ethereum-optimism/optimism/specs/glossary.md

 [l1-attributes-tx]: /glossary.md#l1-attributes-transaction

-A transaction with an Optimistic-Ethereum-specific transaction type, that is used to register the L1 block attributes (number, timestamp, ...) on L2.
+A transaction with an Optimism-specific transaction type, that is used to register the L1 block attributes (number, timestamp, ...) on L2.

 The L1 attributes for a given L1 block can be read on L2 from the [L1 Attributes Predeployed